nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.4 Finding: `find`
 As you use RemindMe, you will have more and more entries.
 It can become difficult to look for specific entries.
 Luckily, RemindMe has a way to look for them.
-Using the find function, where RemindMe will show you entries those matching the keywords you provide!
+Using the find function, where RemindMe will show you entries that match the keywords you provide!

 <div markdown="block" class="alert alert-info">